-HR practice, Intellectual Capital and Organizational Performance
+HR practices, Intellectual Capital and Organizational Performance employees.

-Numerous studies show how organizations influence the formation of social capital among its employees.
-One of them is a study by Leana and Pil (2006) which find a stable correlation of employment and norms of reciprocity which are able facilitate the formation of social capital among employees.
 Then, Gittel (2000) argues that human resource practices can be redesigned to form relational coordination among employees involved in the work process.
 When it runs consistently on a variety employment practices, redesigning will produce high-performance work systems.
 Gittel demonstrates that the redesigned work practices, including selection, conflict resolution, performance appraisal, job design, and supervision are predicted to be able to increase relational coordination among employees.
 The work practices that make up social capital among employees including selection, training, performance appraisal, and compensation based on contribution to the achievement of goals, conflict resolution, as well as coordinating mechanisms and information to form a relationship are called relational work practices that are quite different from practices in general which are more focused on the skills and commitment of employees than among employees.
 Moreover, Gant, Ichniowski and Shaw (2002) argue that human resource practices influence performance outcomes because these practices affect employee social networks and patterns of interaction in carrying out the work.
 These findings suggest that social capital may mediate the correlation of high-performance work practices and outcomes.